ansible/ansible-container-examples/django-admin/README.md

 Cleaning up Ansible Container builder...
 ```

-Once the build completes check the local image cache.
-You should images for each of the django-admin services:
+Once the build completes, check the local image cache.
+You will see images for each of the django-admin services:

 ```
 $ docker images